kent-map/chirpy/_posts/2020-10-01-19c-folkestone-free-library.md

 {% include embed/map.html center="Q26370404" zoom="15" markers="Q26370404" allmaps="9537d136c6cd0dac~Kent Railway Map" %}

 Around twenty years later in 1879 the Folkestone Free Library was established on the Bayle,  although the initial catalogue was not published until 1881.
 The inclusion of blank pages to record any donations, coupled with the distinction between ‘Literature’ and ‘Novels and Fiction’ offers a clue to one of the challenges faced by librarian George Hills – many people objected to fiction being paid for out of public funds.
-The 1890 catalogue was arranged with the help of a deeply conservative local clergyman, the Rev. Hall, who personally eschewed all novelists later than [Dickens](https://kent-maps.online/dickens).
+The 1890 catalogue was arranged with the help of a deeply conservative local clergyman, the Rev. Hall, who personally eschewed all novelists later than [Dickens](https://kent-maps.online/dickens) or [George Eliot](https://kent-maps.online/eliot).
 Not surprisingly it has no separate heading for fiction at all.
 When the library was moved from the Bayle to Grace Street in April 1888, it had the advantage of being in the same building as the town’s museum, and was able to provide a reading room, reference room, committee room and separate ladies’ room.
 One joker in 1893 suggested that the ‘Silence’ notice must have been hidden in the Ladies’ Reading Room;  nonetheless the library was employing female staff by at least 1896.

 {% include embed/image.html src="https://s2.geograph.org.uk/geophotos/06/44/15/6441598_45f93e8d_1024x1024.jpg" aspect="1.497" caption="Folkestone Library" attribution="© Copyright Wayland Smith and licensed for reuse under this Creative Commons Licence." %}